 The “Instructor Portal” is a web-based application for instructors of record to review the accommodation requests (i.e. Student Accommodation Letters) from students in their classes.
 It can be accessed from the McBurney Connect page by selecting the “Instructor Portal Login” button and logging in with their NetID.

 More info is available in the Instructor Portal FAQ.

 Sample Syllabus Statement

-Faculty are strongly encouraged to include this written statement in their syllabus and verbally reference it when presenting the course standards to their classes.
-In addition, faculty should customize the statement with directions regarding how they prefer students to contact them regarding accommodation requests (e.g., email, office appointment, etc.).
-Please note that communication via email may be more effective for some students whose disability impacts communication abilities (e.g., autism, anxiety).
+Instructors are strongly encouraged to include this written statement in their syllabus and verbally reference it when presenting the course standards to their classes.
+In addition, instructors should add information regarding how they prefer students to contact them regarding accommodation requests (e.g., email, office appointment, etc.).
+Please note that communication via email may be more effective for some students whose disability impacts communication abilities (e.g. autism, anxiety).

-The Notetaking Accommodation is now handled through McBurney Connect, including recruitment of notetakers and posting of notes for eligible students.
+The Peer Notetaking Accommodation is now coordinated through McBurney Connect, including recruitment of notetakers and posting of notes for eligible students.

 Occasionally the McBurney Center staff will contact instructors to assist in recruiting a notetaker.
 If a student is interesting in becoming a notetaker, please have them complete the very short notetaker application in McBurney Connect.

 Many students are now using technology based notetaking accommodations instead of peer notetakers.